wixplosives/engine/docs/docs/entities/environment.md

+# Environments

 An Environment is basically a semantic name for an engine instance in a runtime.

-In engine applications, [[runtime.entities.feature]]s sets themselfes up in an environment, and when that environment will be launched at runtime, these setups will happen.
+In engine applications, [feature](/entities/feature.md)s sets themselfes up in an environment, and when that environment will be launched at runtime, these setups will happen.

 Creating a new environment is as simple as